The Quick and the Dead (1995 film): Critical reception

 The Quick and the Dead received mixed reviews from critics.
-On Rotten Tomatoes, the film holds an approval rating of 62% based on 50 reviews, with an average rating of 6.10/10.
-The site's consensus states, "The Quick and the Dead isn't quite the draw that its intriguing premise and pedigree suggest, but fans of nontraditional Westerns should have some rootin', tootin' fun."
-Metacritic assigned the film a weighted average score of 49 out of 100, based on 21 reviews, indicating "mixed or average reviews".
+On Rotten Tomatoes, the film holds an approval rating of 62%, based on 53 reviews, with an average rating of 6.10/10.
+The site's consensus states: "The Quick and the Dead isn't quite the draw that its intriguing premise and pedigree suggest, but fans of nontraditional Westerns should have some rootin', tootin' fun."
+Metacritic assigned the film a weighted average score of 49 out of 100, based on 21 reviews, indicating "mixed or average" reviews.

 Janet Maslin of The New York Times praised Stone's performance and Raimi's directing.
 "Stone's presence nicely underscores the genre-bending tactics of Raimi, the cult filmmaker now doing his best to reinvent the B movie in a spirit of self-referential glee."

 Roger Ebert of the Chicago Sun-Times criticized the film for being overtly clichéd, but praised Raimi's direction and Dante Spinotti's cinematography.
-Critic and Raimi biographer Bill Warren wrote that the film "is a very conscious (though not self-conscious) attempt to recreate some of the themes, style, and appeal of Sergio Leone's majestically operatic spaghetti Westerns of the 1960s, especially the Man with No Name trilogy that starred Clint Eastwood.
-It's brisker, more romantic, and somehow more American than Leone's movies."

 The cinematographer, Dante Spinotti (The Last of the Mohicans) makes the material look terrific.
 The lowering skies around the isolated town make it look ripe for vengeance of biblical proportions, and there are quiet satirical touches, as when a man stands in a saloon door and his shadow seems about 6 miles long.